Chris Clark (singer): Biography

 Clark performed the song "The Ghosts of San Francisco", written by R. Christian Anderson and John Thomas Bullock, for the feature film When the World Came to San Francisco in 2015.
-The music video for the song was winner of the "Mixed Genre Jazz Film Award" at the New York Jazz Film Festival in November 2016.
-Clark currently lives in Santa Rosa, California and continues to work as a screenwriter, fine art photographer and singer.
+The music video for the song was winner of the Mixed Genre Jazz Film Award at the New York Jazz Film Festival in November 2016.
+Clark currently lives in Santa Rosa, California, and continues to work as a screenwriter, fine art photographer and singer.

 Marriage

-In 1982 she married Academy Award-winning screenwriter and novelist Ernest Tidyman.
+In 1982, Clark married screenwriter and novelist Ernest Tidyman.
 She was his fourth wife.
 He died from complications from a perforated ulcer in 1984 in London.